Mehuli Ghosh: Professional career

 Mehuli Ghosh during the qualification for the Girls' 10 metre air rifle final at the 2018 Summer Youth Olympics.

 In 2017, she participated at the preparatory junior shooting championship held in the Czech Republic and finished at the seventh position.
 She finished in 17th position at the Junior World Shooting Championship held in Germany.
-Mehuli achieved the title of Asian Champion in December 2017 in Wako City, Japan, with an impressive score of 420.1.
-This remarkable feat also earned her a quota place for the Youth Olympics in 2018.
-In March 2018, she made history as one of the youngest Indian competitors to win two World Cup medals at the ISSF World Cup held in Mexico.
-During the competition, she even set a new Junior World Record.
-Mehuli also qualified to participate in the Commonwealth Games in 2018, showcasing her talent on the international stage.
+Mehuli became Asian Champion in December 2017 in Wako City, Japan, with a score of 420.1, and received a quota place for the Youth Olympics in 2018.
+In March 2018, she became one of the youngest Indian competitors to win two World Cup medals at the ISSF World Cup held in Mexico.
+During the competition, she set a new Junior World Record.
+Mehuli also qualified to participate in the Commonwealth Games in 2018.
 In 2018, at the XXI Commonwealth Games held in Gold Coast, Australia, she won silver in Women's 10m Air Rifle after a shoot-off with Martina Veloso.
 In 2019, she won gold at the South Asian Games in Nepal.

 Ghosh was award the "Female Young Athlete of the Year" award at the Sportstar Aces Awards in 2020.